darkterra/OLD-Node-Nas-Manager/README.md

 In short, to run NNM, you must have:
 * An RPI (or other more powerful computer)
 * Node.js minimum v0.12.0
-* If possible two identical disks or same size for data redundancy (It is possible to have a single disc, but this is not recommended)
+* If possible two identical disks or same size for data redundancy (it is possible to have a single disc, but this is not recommended)
 * Of course you fork NNM

 After checking that you have all the prerequisites perform the following command to install all dependencies and project modules :